 The Historical Library of Ireland Yearly Meeting of the Religious Society of Friends is situated in Quaker House.
-Usually known as Friends Historical Library Dublin, it contains the manuscript and printed archives of Quakers in Ireland since their establishment here in the 17th century.
-The library has an important collection of books by and about Quakerism from their earliest times.
-These archives are open to the public every Thursday, except Christmas Day, from 11.0 am to 1.0 pm.
+Usually known as Friends Historical Library Dublin, it contains the manuscript and printed archives of Quakers in Ireland since their establishment here in the 17th century together with an important collection of books by and about Quakerism from their earliest times.
+These archives, normally open to readers on Thursday mornings, are currently closed due to Covid-19 restrictions.
 Click here for travel advice.

 Manuscripts and Records